**A printable PDF of this procedure can be downloaded here:**

 A learning experience is one of those things that says, "You know that thing you just did?
 Don't do that."

 Please buy from MVS sponsors.
 It keeps this site on the web.
-Thanks for choosing this Volvo Forum to get your Volvo info.
 Like this spam-free, organized forum?
 Thank a moderator.
-Help keep MVS running: buy from Amazon with this link.
-See the MVS Amazon automotive list.
+Help keep MVS running: shop Amazon with this link.
+Thanks for choosing MVS, I mean it.

 You mention that the pressure is back.
 Does this mean you still have smoke coming out your dipstick?
 What about the smoke coming out your tailpipe?